Dodowingster/Project-Paleo-Maiden/world building/lore.md

             ├── Ceratopsia_Clan/ (Horned Faces)
             └── Pachycephalosauria_Clan/ (Dome-Heads)
 ```

+### Lineage and Legacy Naming

+A Paleo Maiden's name is a direct reflection of her identity, lineage, and generational status.
+While each Maiden is the unique, active representative of her species for her generation, the mantle can be passed down, creating powerful dynasties with names that echo through history.
+This legacy naming system applies specifically to lineages where both mother and daughter are Paleo Maidens.
+It does not apply if a Maiden is born to a human mother, who would retain her own name.

+*   **Active Maiden (Current Generation):** The name is derived from her scientific classification: `[Species Name] [Genus Name]`.
+    *   *Example:* The current *Carnotaurus sastrei* Maiden is **Sastrei Taurus**.

+*   **Direct Predecessor (Mother):** Upon retirement, the previous generation's Maiden adopts an honorific title using her **Family Clade**: `[Family Name] [Genus Name]`.
+    *   *Example:* Sastrei's mother, the previous *Carnotaurus*, is known as **Abeli Taurus**, named for the **Abelisauridae** family.
+This title signifies her status as a respected elder of her clan.

+*   **Ancestral Lineage (Grandmothers & Beyond):** The names of even earlier ancestors ascend the paleontological hierarchy, using the names of larger and more ancient clades.
+This creates a legendary lineage that stretches back through time.
+    *   *Grandmother:* **Cerato Taurus** (from the *Ceratosauria* infraorder).
+    *   *Great-Grandmother:* **Thero Taurus** (from the *Theropoda* suborder).
+    *   *Progenitor:* **Sauris Taurus** (from the *Saurischia* order).

+This system establishes a clear hierarchy of legacy, where an ancestor's name reflects their historical significance and how foundational they were to their entire lineage.

 ### Paleo-Magic (P-Magic)

 Paleo-Magic (P-Magic) is the manifestation of a Maiden's primal energy and serves as their direct **Health Pool** in combat.
 This system is what allows for high-stakes competition without the risk of fatal injury.
 Attacks deplete an opponent's P-Magic reserve rather than causing physical harm.
 A Maiden is defeated when her P-Magic reaches zero, resulting in a state of complete exhaustion that may cause her to lose focus or faint.
 Since every Maiden is born with a different P-Magic capacity, their innate durability and combat style can vary significantly.